 When we get stuck holding on to how we think things should be it keeps us from being able to see how to get what we need.
 Letting go helps us change our perspective and understand our lives in a new way.

 Why not loosen your grip to let go of what you think life should be so you can figure out how to do things differently and maybe make your life a little better.
-Stop missing out on opportunities to love and discover a new way of enjoying your relationship.
+Stop missing out on opportunities to love and discover a new way of enjoying your most important relationship.

 7 | Keep Loving Your Choice